HackYourFuture/databases/lesson3/README.md

 In the final week, additional theory will be covered to discuss more complex relational data.
 Students will learn about entity relationship modelling and how to convert these models to a database schema using normalisation and foreign-key constraints.
 Non-relational data will also be considered, as well as the benefits and drawbacks of relational and non-relational models.

-Objective: Students should be able to create an entity relationship diagram based on a qualatative description of data requirements, and translate that into a MySQL database schema.
+Objective: Students should be able to create an entity relationship diagram based on a qualitative description of data requirements, and translate that into a MySQL database schema.
 Students should also be able to compare and contrast relational (like MySQL) and NoSQL databases (considering their benefits and drawbacks).

 ## Pre-Class Readings